svx/pyramid-buildout/README.rst

 Installation
 ------------

-Tested on Debian 7 [Wheezy] with python2.6
+Tested on Debian 7 [Wheezy] with python2.6 and python2.7